 Cody Cofer

 Cody Cofer is a partner at the Cofer Luster Criminal Defense Lawyers.
-He is Board Certified in Criminal Law by the Texas Board of Legal Specialization (certified in 2013, recertified in 2018).
+He is Board Certified in Criminal Law by the Texas Board of Legal Specialization (certified in 2013, recertified in 2018), and is now Board Certified in Criminal Appeals (2025).

 Before becoming a criminal defense lawyer in Texas, he prosecuted misdemeanor and felony charges, both adult and juvenile.